 In Auction procedure, attorneys failed to follow the proper procedure so that their clients (the debtors) could keep their property.
+Bidders sue the attorneys

-Co: GR: Unless you are in privity to contract, in general cannot sue based on contract (a major exception is in the manufacturer customer relationship, and other cases based on each circumstances)
+Co: GR: Unless you are in privity to contract, in general, one cannot sue based on contract (a major exception is in the manufacturer customer relationship, and other cases based on each circumstances)